-An assembly drawing and part list can be found in your system documentation.
+Assembly drawings and part lists can be found in the documentation of your system.

-If your system is composed of several batteries (e.g. in trays) or with individual cells in series and
+If your system is composed of several batteries

+(e.g. in trays) or with individual monoblocs in series and you have to partially replace a segment or an individual bloc in the service workshop, please read the following information:

-- Combine only batteries or cells that are in the same state of charge.
-It is best to undergo the various groups a previous 72h charge with float level charging voltage and ensure that they all are fully charged. - Combine only batteries or cells of approximately the same age and when reusing cells select cells from similar applications.
-Our experience shows that new cells prove problematic when installed with batteries that have already been used for more than 2 years.
+- Combine only batteries or blocs that are in the same state of charge.
+It is best to undergo the various groups a previous 72h charge with float level charging voltage and ensure that they all are fully charged. - Combine only batteries of blocs with approximately the same age and when reusing blocs select blocs from similar applications.
+Our experience shows that new blocs prove problematic when installed with batteries that have already been used for more than 2 years.

-Work with insulated tools, when assembling the cells check the correct polarity and mount the connectors correctly (Refer to system drawing).
+Work with insulated tools, when assembling the blocs check the correct polarity and mount the connectors correctly (Refer to system drawing).
 During assembly, make sure that all contact surfaces are clean.
 Residues of the screw lock mass can be removed with a dry Scotch-Brite sponge.